Welcome to Class 1’s page

 Reading at Home:

-We will change your child’s reading book at once a week when they are heard read at school.
+We will change your child’s reading book at once a week (on a Monday) when they are heard read at school.
 Regular reading at home is key in aiding your child to make progress in their reading.
 Reading books given to your child will be chosen at a level that they can read some words and will need to decode others using their phonic knowledge.
 Don’t worry if your child has had the book before, we always say that a good book is worth reading more than once!
 It is helpful to us if you could sign or initial in your child’s reading record book to show that you have looked at the book at home and are ready for a change.

 At the end of every week we will be continuing to send home copies of the sounds that have been learnt with a few short activities to support your child’s learning.
 Please ensure folders are in book bags on a Friday so that we can put the new sounds for the week in.